comit-network/comit.network/blog/2020-09-25-gh-release.md

  A nice benefit of using GitFlow is that we could actually have a dedicated release-CI workflow that performs more exhaustive checks and is triggered by any push to a `release/*` branch.
  We are not doing that yet but it is something to keep in mind.

+By using a dedicated bot user, we can work around this limitation and our CI workflow is properly triggered after the bot pushes the release branch.

 To use a dedicated bot user:

 1. create a personal access token for that user